 - Pirates of the Caribbean: Throughout the film series, there is one reason why the pirates go crazy with performing Loophole Abuse of the Pirates' Code instead of going "we're pirates, duh, screw the Code!"; and that is Captain Edward Teach, the Keeper of the Code, who will make sure they are very, very dead if they so much as voice that thought.

 - Scanners: When the psychic protagonist Cameron Vale infiltrates ConSec's computer system through the telephone lines, Revok's mole within ConSec orders a computer technician to wipe their whole system in an attempt to hurt Cameron.
 The technician initially refuses to do so because that kind of data loss can only be authorized by the company's board of directors.
 The mole's response is to shove a gun in the guy's face.

 - There's a scene in Serenity when a guard at the bank the crew is robbing asks for a password.
 Jayne fires his machine gun.

-- In Shriek if You Know What I Did Last Friday the Thirteenth, during a game of strip poker, the pizza delivery guy doesn't want to lose a piece of company clothing because it's against rules.
+- In Shriek If You Know What I Did Last Friday the 13th, during a game of strip poker, the pizza delivery guy doesn't want to lose a piece of company clothing because it's against rules.
 He complies after Officer Doughy whips out his gun and gives him a Death Glare.

 - This exchange from Sinbad the Sailor: